saurabh2001/spring-hibernate-1toN_way3/README.md

 In Student.java entity we have defined @OneToMany annotation along with mappedBy attribute, mappedBy points to student object defined in Phone.java entity

-IN Phone.java entity we have defined @ManyToOne annotation, also we have defined the foreign key column STUDENT_ID_FK which needs to be created
+IN Phone.java entity we have defined @ManyToOne annotation, also we have defined the foreign key column STUDENT_ID_FK

 What does bi-directional nature of entities mean here?
 Here we can access all phone numbers of a perticular student using getStudentPhoneNumbers() method of Student class,